verena-km/vk.democontent/README.rst

 - Image

-This Addon uses ``lorem``, ``reportlab``, ``python-docx`` and ``XlsWriter`` and the generman wordlist ``wortliste.txt`` from https://codeberg.org/davidak/wortliste/src/branch/master/wortliste.txt
+This Addon uses ``lorem``, ``reportlab``, ``python-docx`` and ``XlsWriter`` and the german wordlist ``wortliste.txt`` from https://codeberg.org/davidak/wortliste/src/branch/master/wortliste.txt

 Usage
 --------

-If you have admin permission you will find an object action `Beispielinhalte hinzufügen` in every folderish object.
+If you have admin permission, you will find an object action ``Beispielinhalte hinzufügen`` in every folderish object.
 Select the number of elements to add for each content type.
 For folders you can define the maximal depth for the nested folders.

-The content will be randomly in the new subfolders
+The content will be randomly created in the current folder and in the new subfolders.

 Translations
 ------------